iamb4uc/iamb4uc.xyz/content/anime.md

 ---

 [Disclaimer]
-> I am no weeb or otaku, just a regular "joe" and I don't care if your "underrated anime" is not in my list, go fuck yourself
+> I am no weeb or otaku, just a regular "***ɘoᗡ ᴎoʜႱ***" and I don't care if your "underrated anime" is not in my list, go fuck yourself

 A list of definitely not-cringe anime/manga.
 1. ***Neon-Genesis Evangalion***